JacquelineCl/group_project/README.md

 Regions: [https://www.businessinsider.com/regions-of-united-states-2018-5#lastly-the-petroleum-administration-for-defense-uses-this-map-of-five-regions-originally-drawn-up-in-1942-to-ration-the-countrys-gasoline-10],

 ## Analysis Results and Summary
 Disparities in healthcare are an every day reality in the United States so identifying ares for improvement is crucial for the health and well-being of communities.
 To answer the question "Are there are counties in the United States that will be underserved by primary care providers in the United States?", a supervised machine learning model is the most appropriate choice.
-Our model, with an accuracy score of 91.8%, the amount of primary care physicians per capita.
-With a r2 score of 67.3%, the model will predict new data points around 70% of the time, showing the model is not prone to overfitting.
+Our model, with an accuracy score of (add)

 According to the data, any county with 0.488 primary care physicians per capita or less is "underserved".
-Out of 3,092 counties, 148 are underserved, or around 5% of all counties, while 2881 counties, or ~95% of counties are appropriately served.
+Out of 3,092 counties, 148 are underserved, or ~5% of all counties, while 2881 counties, or ~95% of counties are appropriately served.

 ![image](https://user-images.githubusercontent.com/67409852/155261745-376a9a31-1e1e-4a56-a54e-3296e236bb6c.png)